DemocracyClub/aggregator-api/docs/new-development-deployment.md

 Use the Makefile's default target to:

-- delete and recreate the static asset directory at `aggregator/static_files`
+- delete and recreate the static asset directory at `aggregator/static_files/`
 - generate `lambda-layers/DependenciesLayer/requirements.txt`

-The results of these steps are gitignored, and have to be re-done when you change either Pipfile/.lock or anything that alters how the static assets look.
+The results of these steps are gitignored, and have to be re-done when you change either `Pipfile`, `Pipfile.lock`, or anything that alters how the static assets look.

 ```
 $ pipenv run make